WSWUP/cloud-free-scene-counts/README.md

 ## Generate Scene Counts and Clear/Cloudy Scene Lists

-The clear and cloudy scene ID lists can be generated either from the command prompt or by double clicking the "make_quicklook_lists.py" script.
+The clear and cloudy product ID lists can be generated either from the command prompt or by double clicking the "make_quicklook_lists.py" script.

 From the command prompt, enter the following command:
 ```
 python make_quicklook_lists.py
 ```

-#### Landsat Scene ID
+#### Landsat Product Identifier

-We are deliberately using a "shortened" Landsat scene ID that doesn't include the download station or version number.
-For example the original Landsat scene ID LT50430302000288XXX02 is saved in the output files as LT50430302000288.
-This was original done since there could be duplicate images in Earth Engine (same path, row, date but different download stations or versions).
+We are deliberately using a "shortened" collection 1 product identifier to match the Earth Engine system index for the collection 1 images.
+The ID doesn't include the processing correction level, processing date, collection number, or collection category.
+For example the original Landsat product identifier LT05_L1TP_043030_20001014_20160922_01_T1 is saved in the output files as LT05_043030_20001014.
+This is done since an image is "cloudy" even if the processing date or correction level changes.

-It is likely that we will move back to the full Landsat scene ID or switch to using the new Collection 1 scene IDs instead.